dagit/annelid/README.md

 Error: "No devices present"
 ```

 That means you need to turn on your SNES and make sure that qusb2snes is connected to it.
-Then try the `run` command again.

 # TODO

-  * [ ] Settings editor.
+  * [X] Settings editor.
 A tree view with checkboxes should work pretty well for
     configuring autosplit behavior.
-  * [ ] Named settings that can be saved/loaded
+  * [X] Named settings that can be saved/loaded
-  * [ ] Right-click menu for:
+  * [X] Right-click menu for:
-    * Settings editor
+    * [X] Settings editor
-    * Save/Load splits and settings
+    * [X] Save/Load splits and settings
-    * Way to select your usb2snes server
+    * [ ] Way to select your usb2snes server
-    * Toggle for latency display
+    * [ ] Toggle for latency display
   * [ ] Keybindings for skipping a split, undo, pausing, and stopping.
 Whatever livesplit supports.
   * [X] Make sure the logic for starting a new run starts from a fresh snes state
-  * [ ] Implement comparisons
+  * [X] Implement comparisons
-  * [ ] Fix the horizontal sizing, currently hard coded
+  * [X] Fix the horizontal sizing, currently hard coded
   * [X] Allow it to start up without a connection and stay running when the
   connection dies